aiidateam/aiida-core/docs/source/howto/installation.rst

 After the database migration finishes, you will be able to continue working with your existing data.

 .. note::
-    If the update involved a change in the major version number of ``aiida-core``, expect :ref:`backwards incompatible changes<updating_backward_incompatible_changes>` and check whether you also need to update installed plugin packages.
+    If the update involved a change in the major version number of ``aiida-core``, expect backwards incompatible changes and check whether you also need to update installed plugin packages.

 Updating from 0.x.* to 1.*
 --------------------------